Deltares/blueearth_cst/README.rst

 2. Install Julia from https://julialang.org/downloads/ and Wflow following the instructions from the `installation documentation <https://deltares.github.io/Wflow.jl/dev/user_guide/install/#Installing-as-Julia-package>`_.
+If you would like to run wflow with the delta change factors, you will also need to install the packages: NCDatasets, UnPack, ProgressLogging

 3. Download (clone) the BlueEarth_cst ``git`` repo from `github <https://github.com/Deltares/blueearth_cst>`_, then navigate into the the code folder (where the environment.yml file is located):